Leica Digilux 3 vs Sony RX100

-The Leica Digilux 3 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in September 2006 and June 2012.
+The Leica Digilux 3 and the Sony Cyber-shot DSC-RX100 are two digital cameras that were revealed to the public, respectively, in September 2006 and June 2012.
 The Digilux 3 is a DSLR, while the RX100 is a fixed lens compact.
-The cameras are based on a Four Thirds (Digilux 3) and an one-inch sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (Digilux 3) and an one-inch (RX100) sensor.
+The Leica has a resolution of 7.4 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (53 percent) than the Leica Digilux 3.
 In this context, it is worth noting that neither the Digilux 3 nor the RX100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 has a lens built in, whereas the Digilux 3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the Digilux 3 and their specifications in the Four Thirds Lens Catalog.

 The power pack in the RX100 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Leica Digilux 3||146 mm||87 mm||77 mm||606 g||750||n||Sep 2006||1,499||ebay.com|